The jazz studies program at USM has been in existence for over 50 years. Its ensembles

 Fergusen and earned his Master of Music degree at UNT.
 He directed the jazz activities

 at the UW-Whitewater before winning the top post at UNT.
-He has since moved on to
+He later moved on to the

-the Lamont School of Music at the University of Denver where he co-chairs the jazz
+Lamont School of Music at the University of Denver where he co-chaired the jazz program.

-program.
-He's got several Grammy Nominated albums and his latest work is with his
+several Grammy Nominated albums and his latest work is with his all-star horn band

-Alexander Pershounin (MM Performance, DMA Performance) was appointed as the full-time instructor of bass
+Alexander Pershounin (MM Performance, DMA Performance) serves as the full-time instructor of bass at the

-at CSU in Georgia and served as an assistant professor of bass at MSU-Moorhead.
-He
+and earlier served as an assistant professor of bass at MSU-Moorhead.
+He came to Southern

-came to Southern Miss from Moscow, USSR where he performed with Anatoly Kroll and
+Miss from Moscow, USSR where he performed with Anatoly Kroll and the MKC Big Band

 of the USM Jazz Sextet.